Harry Potter and the Prisoner of Azkaban (film): Plot

-After his second year at Hogwarts, Harry Potter spends another dissatisfying summer with the Dursleys.
-On his thirteenth birthday, Vernon's visiting sister Marge viciously insults Harry and his parents, and an angry Harry causes her to inflate and float away.
-Expecting to be expelled for using magic outside school, Harry flees with his belongings.
+During another unhappy summer with the Dursleys, Harry Potter becomes enraged when Vernon's sister Marge viciously insults his parents and accidentally causes her to inflate and float away.
+Expecting to be expelled from Hogwarts for using magic outside school, Harry runs away but is picked up by the Knight Bus and taken to The Leaky Cauldron, where Minister for Magic Cornelius Fudge assures Harry that he will not face punishment.
+Upon reuniting with his best friends Ron Weasley and Hermione Granger, Harry learns that Sirius Black, an alleged supporter of Lord Voldemort, has escaped Azkaban prison and is expected to come after Harry.

-The Knight Bus takes Harry to the Leaky Cauldron, where Minister for Magic Cornelius Fudge assures Harry that he will not be punished.
-Reuniting with his best friends Ron Weasley and Hermione Granger, Harry learns that Sirius Black, a convicted supporter of Lord Voldemort, has escaped Azkaban Prison and intends to kill him.
-During the journey to Hogwarts, the Hogwarts Express is boarded by Dementors, ghostly prison guards searching for Black.
-One enters Harry's compartment, causing him to faint, but new Defense Against the Dark Arts teacher Remus Lupin repels it with a Patronus Charm.
+While journeying to Hogwarts, the Hogwarts Express is boarded by Dementors, ghostly prison guards searching for Black; one of them causes Harry to faint, but the new Defense Against the Dark Arts teacher, Remus Lupin, repels it using a Patronus Charm.
 At Hogwarts, Headmaster Albus Dumbledore announces that Dementors will patrol the school until Black is captured.

-Rubeus Hagrid is appointed Care of Magical Creatures teacher, but his first class goes awry when Draco Malfoy provokes a Hippogriff named Buckbeak into attacking him, and his father, Lucius, has Buckbeak sentenced to death.
-Returning to Gryffindor Tower, the students find the Fat Lady's portrait has been attacked, and the terrified Fat Lady warns Dumbledore that Black entered the castle.
-During a stormy Quidditch match, Dementors cause Harry to fall off his broomstick, which is destroyed by the Whomping Willow.
-He is caught trying to visit Hogsmeade by Fred and George, who give him The Marauder's Map.
+Hagrid is appointed as the Care of Magical Creatures teacher, but his first class goes awry when Draco Malfoy provokes a hippogriff named Buckbeak to attack him; as a result, Draco's father has Buckbeak sentenced to death.

+Hogwarts is put on high alert when the portrait of The Fat Lady warns that Black is in the castle and attempted to break into Gryffindor Tower.
+The Dementors attack Harry during a Quidditch match, but he is saved by Dumbledore, although his broomstick is destroyed; Harry's sensitivity to the Dementors prompts him to ask Lupin to teach him the Patronus Charm.
+Harry, unable to visit Hogsmeade Village without permission from his guardians, attempts to sneak out of the castle but is caught by Fred and George Weasley, who provide him with the Marauder's Map, which shows him a secure passage to Hogsmeade.
+Above The Three Broomsticks pub, he overhears Professor Minerva McGonagall, pub owner Madam Rosmerta and Fudge discuss how Black is Harry's godfather, divulged the Potters' whereabouts to Lord Voldemort, and murdered their mutual friend Peter Pettigrew; Harry vows to kill Black if they meet.

-Using the map, Harry sneaks into Hogsmeade and learns that Black is his godfather, but divulged the Potters' whereabouts to Voldemort and murdered their mutual friend Peter Pettigrew.
-Determined to ward off the Dementors, Harry convinces Lupin to teach him the Patronus Charm.
-After Divination class, he witnesses Professor Trelawney enter a trance and prophesies that the Dark Lord will return.
-Watching Buckbeak's execution, Ron's pet rat Scabbers bites him and escapes, but a large black dog drags them both into a hole at the base of the Whomping Willow.
-This leads the trio through an underground passage into the Shrieking Shack, where the dog is revealed to be Black, an Animagus who can transform into an animal.
+Harry, Ron, and Hermione witness the execution of Buckbeak, after which a large black dog drags Ron into a hole at the base of the Whomping Willow.
+Harry and Hermione follow them through an underground passage to the Shrieking Shack, where the dog is revealed to be Black, an Animagus.
+Lupin appears in the shack, where he is revealed to be an old friend of Black and a werewolf.
+Lupin and Black reveal that Ron's pet rat, Scabbers, is actually the Animagus form of Pettigrew, who is returned to human form and confesses to having betrayed Harry's parents, framed Black, and faked his own death.

-Lupin appears, embracing Black as an old friend before revealing himself to be a werewolf.
-Snape arrives to apprehend Black, but is knocked out by Harry's Disarming spell.
-Lupin and Black reveal that Scabbers is actually the Animagus form of Pettigrew, who betrayed Harry's parents, faked his death and framed Black for his own crimes.
-Turning Pettigrew back into human form, the group heads back to the castle, but the full moon causes Lupin to transform and Pettigrew escapes.
-As Black fights off Lupin in their animal forms, Dementors attack Black and Harry, but an unseen figure casts a powerful Patronus.
-Harry falls unconscious, awakening in the infirmary with Dumbledore and Hermione.
+The group heads back to the castle, intending to both exonerate Black—who offers to let Harry live with him instead of the Dursleys—and expose Pettigrew as the real killer, but the full moon causes Lupin to transform into a werewolf; amid the chaos, Pettigrew turns back into a rat and escapes.
+Black transforms into his animal form and fights off werewolf Lupin, who seriously injures Black.
+Harry finds Black, and Dementors attack them both until an unseen person casts a powerful Patronus charm to ward them off.

-Learning that Black has been captured and sentenced to the Dementor's Kiss, Harry and Hermione act on Dumbledore's advice and use Hermione's Time-Turner, which she was given to attend several classes at once, to go three hours back in time.
-They see themselves reliving the night's events, and set Buckbeak free from execution.
-Spotting the past Harry and Black being attacked by Dementors, Harry rescues them using a Patronus charm and realizes he was the unseen figure who saved them earlier.
-He and Hermione free Black, who flies away on Buckbeak, still a fugitive without proof of his innocence.
-Harry and Hermione return to the infirmary, rejoining their own timeline.
+Harry falls unconscious and awakens in the hospital wing, while Black has been recaptured and, with Pettigrew gone, sentenced to the Dementor's Kiss.
+With Dumbledore's advice, Harry and Hermione use her Time-Turner to travel back in time and rescue Buckbeak from execution.
+Harry realizes he had saved himself and Black previously with a Patronus charm and used it to drive the Dementors away.
+They successfully free Black, who escapes on Buckbeak.
+Lupin subsequently resigns, his secret condition as a werewolf having been exposed.
+Harry receives a new Firebolt broomstick from Black.

-Exposed as a werewolf, Lupin resigns from teaching and returns the Marauder's Map to Harry.
-Black sends Harry a Firebolt broomstick, which he happily takes on a ride.